Access Period: 30 days

 Since 2005, Joe Miller has served as the chairman of the United States Technical Advisory Group to ISO TC22/SG3/WG16, which is developing ISO 26262: Road Vehicles - Functional Safety.
 This was recognized by the SAE Technical Standards Board Outstanding Contribution Award.
 He is the Chief Engineer of Systems Safety at TRW Automotive responsible for the systems safety process.
 Prior to this, he has managed systems engineering, manufacturing planning, and program control for electric steering.
 He has also engineered communication, avionics, infrared, and radar systems, as well as and thick and thin film components.
 Joe has 20 US patents, a Master of Engineering (EE) and a Master of Business Administration.

-- Thirty days of online access to the two session, approximately four and one half hour, recorded presentation
+- Thirty days of online single-user access to the two session, approximately four and one half hour, recorded presentation

 - Course workbook (downloadable, .pdf's)